Jens Stoltenberg: Policies as Prime Minister

 Stoltenberg has been described as a cautious politician, belonging to the right wing of social democracy.

-When he became prime minister in 2000, he was portrayed as the "Norwegian Tony Blair", and his policies were inspired by Blair's New Labour agenda; his first government oversaw the most widespread privatisation by any Norwegian government to that date.
+When he became prime minister in 2000, he was portrayed as the "Norwegian Tony Blair", and his policies were inspired by Blair's New Labour agenda.
 Stoltenberg said he was both inspired by and wanted to learn from Blair's policies.
+After election defeat in 2001, he reoriented towards a more traditional line of close cooperation with trade unions.

 In security policy, Stoltenberg favours increased military spending and dialogue.

 Defense and foreign politics

-While Stoltenberg was Prime Minister, Norway's defence spending increased steadily, with the result that Norway today is one of the NATO allies with the highest per capita defence expenditure.
+While Stoltenberg was prime minister, Norway's defence spending increased steadily, with the result that Norway today is one of the NATO allies with the highest per capita defence expenditure.
 Stoltenberg has also been instrumental in modernising the Norwegian armed forces, and in contributing forces to various NATO operations.

 Stoltenberg is a supporter of enhanced trans-Atlantic cooperation ties.
 He has also always been a supporter of Norwegian membership in the European Union.

-Stoltenberg has criticized Israel over alleged violations of international law in the Palestinian Territories as well as in international waters, such as the Gaza flotilla raid.
+Stoltenberg has criticized Israel over alleged violations of international law in the Palestinian Territories as well as in international waters, such as the 2010 Gaza flotilla raid.
 In 2006, Stoltenberg stated that "Norway condemns Israel's actions against Palestinians.
 Such collective punishment is totally unacceptable."
 Stoltenberg praised doctors Mads Gilbert and Erik Fosse for their humanitarian work in the Gaza Strip during the Gaza War, stating that "all of Norway" was behind them.

 Financial crisis

 Stoltenberg took an international role during the financial crisis by promoting international financial cooperation.
 This was among other arenas done through the International Monetary Fund (IMF) and a meeting in Chile 27–29 March 2009 where social democratic leaders from around the world met at a Progressive Governance Conference, just prior to the first G20 summit on the financial crisis.
-President Bill Clinton was among the delegates and panel that would chart a way out of the financial crisis, which included the host Michelle Bachelet, Britain's finance minister Gordon Brown, Brazil's President Lula da Silva and Stoltenberg.
+President Bill Clinton was among the delegates and panel that would chart a way out of the financial crisis, which included the host Michelle Bachelet, Britain's prime minister Gordon Brown, Brazil's President Lula da Silva and Stoltenberg.
 A special emergency meeting of the European Social Democratic Forum (PES) was gathered in Oslo in May 2011, on an initiative from Stoltenberg and the think tank Policy Network.

 Both nationally and internationally, Stoltenberg emphasised the enormous costs the financial crisis had in the form of a high unemployment rate, and appealed for better international coordination, the balance between austerity and economic growth stimulus, active labor market measures for young people, and investments for increased innovation.
 Norway came out of the financial crisis with the lowest unemployment rate in Europe.